-This table tells you in which recovery class your asset is and which accounting method to use to work out its depreciation.
+This table tells you which recovery class your asset is and which accounting method to use to calculate its depreciation.

 MACRS Percentage Table Guide

 The following table refers to the MACRS chart for your particular asset’s useful life or recovery period.
 (There are about 18 such tables by the IRS).
 You’ll need to know your property class and convention.
-You’ll find the full list of the tables in IRS Pub 946, Appendix A.
+You’ll find the complete list of the tables in IRS Pub 946, Appendix A.

 MACRS Depreciation Rates Table

 This table charts your depreciation amount each year.
 Simply look up the table value and multiply the value by the asset’s basis.

 The final MACRS Depreciation Rates Table tells you the tax percentage you can itemize for your asset.
 So, say, you have a computer that falls into the 5-year category and, say, you’ve used that computer for 4 years, the table tells you that you can deduct 11.52% tax from that property.

 MACRS Depreciation Example Calculation

 Putting it all together, you’ll want to have 3 pieces of information handy:

 - The type of property you are depreciating: Residential rental, nonresidential rental or all other property.

 - The depreciation method selected from the Depreciation Methods Table

 - The month or quarter the asset was placed into service.

 Example 1: Calculating Tax for New Toyota

 I bought a Toyota for business use for $40,000 and want to claim a tax deduction on this asset.
 I consult the IRS MACRS Depreciation Tables:

 - The first chart (the MACRS Depreciation Methods Table) tells me my Toyota is a non-farm 3-, 5-, 7- and 10- year property and that I use the GDS 200% method to calculate how much tax to deduct.

 - The second chart (the Percentage Table Guide) asks me for the convention – month or quarter – that I placed my Toyota in service.
 It was the Half-Year convention.
-I’m referred to Depreciation Rate Table A-1 & A-2.
+I’m then referred to Depreciation Rate Table A-1 & A-2.